Ansgar Løvold

-Ansgar Løvold (19 November 1888 – 12 November 1961) was a wrestler, butcher and philanthropist from Kristiansund, Norway.
+Ansgar Løvold (19 November 1888 – 12 November 1961) was a Norwegian wrestler, butcher and philanthropist from Kristiansund.
 He is most known for participating at the 1912 Summer Olympics and for launching the idea for the Kristiansund and Frei Fixed Link.

-Løvold started wrestling during his journeyman years while living in Oslo.
+Løvold started wrestling while in Oslo as a wandering journeyman.
 He joined IF Ørnulf and became Norwegian Champion in Greco-Roman wrestling in 1912.
 This qualified him to the 1912 Olympics in Stockholm, but Løvold lost both his matches in the light heavyweight event.
 He moved back to Kristiansund in 1913, where he founded a wrestling club and started as an instructor.
 He also founded wrestling clubs in Molde and Trondheim.
 As a butcher, he ran several butcher shops in town.
 From 1951, Løvold dedicated his time to working towards a fixed link for Kristiansund.

 Early life and professional career

 Løvold was born on 19 November 1888 in Kristiansund, Norway, as son of Missionary Ole Løvold (1846–1919).
-Løvold started as a butcher apprentice with his brother B. O. Løvold, before setting out on his journeyman years, where he worked at Bye in Bergen and Axel Jensen in Oslo.
+Løvold started as a butcher apprentice with his brother B. O. Løvold, before setting out on his Wanderjahre, where he worked at Bye in Bergen and Axel Jensen in Oslo.
 He received his trade certificate in 1910.
 He moved back to Kristiansund in 1913, where he lived for the rest of his life.
 He married Bergljot, who died in 1958.

 Løvold established a butcher shop in Storgaten in 1914, which he ran until it was taken over by the municipality in 1917.
 He then operated various retailing businesses until joining Nordmøre Slakteri.
 There he was chief of operations until the slaughtering company closed in 1932.
 He then established Ansgar Kjøtt og Pølseforretning, which at first was located at Nordmør Landbruksforretning butafter two years moved to Massestretet.
 His store was destroyed in the bombings of the Norwegian campaign during World War II, although rebuilt after the war.
 After he retired, the store was taken over by his sons.